Cuberto/liquid-swipe-android/README.md

 ## Example

-To run the example project, clone the repo, and run `app`
+To run the example project, clone the repo, and run `sample`

 ### As library